Currently Documented Edition Signature and Seal Markings:

 The species cannot be determined but appears to be a taller type usually called by the general name 竹, take, in Japanese.

-Siberian Rubythroat, Luscina calliope, 野駒, のごま, ノゴマ, no-goma, lit. 'field robin' sometimes winters in Japan, but is otherwise a passage migrant.
+Siberian Rubythroat, Calliope calliope, 野駒, のごま, ノゴマ, no-goma, lit. 'field robin', sometimes winters in Japan, but is otherwise a passage migrant.

-Because Rakusan borrowed images for this species, it is possible that he was not personally familiar with it.
+Because Rakusan borrowed images for this species, it is likely that he was not personally familiar with it.